Faber and Faber, Ltd. (London, UK)

 Bindings are consistently green with silver stamping and a blank front cover.

-The series name and book serial number is included on the page before the title page.
+The series name and book serial number are included on the page before the title page.

 The title page.